collabscore/documents/case-music-infoset.md

 for some other aspects, although they seem more tightly related to music notation: allocation of notes to staves, clef, positionning.

-Therefore, my point is the following: *by trying to capture all the eleme,ts that contribute to the final score layout, digital encodings of scores mix severals concerns of completely distinct nature*.
+Therefore, my point is the following: *by trying to capture all the elements that contribute to the final score layout, digital encodings of scores mix severals concerns of completely distinct nature*.
 It would really pay off to *separate these concerns*, with potential benefits for applications that to *not* aim at merely displaying music notation.
-More esily said than done, but the challenge is both quite interesting, and may lead to extremely useful achievement.
+More easily said than done, but the challenge is both quite interesting, and may lead to extremely useful achievement.

 > Let's call s 'digital music app' of DMAP (find better) from now on the application which are not oriented toward score rendering.
 > Typical examples: a (digital) performer (e.g., MIDI performer,
-> or hopefully a more sophisticated one) ; a (digtal) analyser (i.e., a tools that extract some high-level features from a score);
+> or hopefully a more sophisticated one) ; a (digital) analyser (i.e., a tools that extract some high-level features from a score);
 > music transcription.
 Some further toughts on these applications are given later.

 In the following, I list some of these benefits.
 Basically, we work on the assumption that there is a subset of the data